 Management should initially be an A to E trauma assessment of the patient, as dislocations frequently occur following trauma, ensuring to also stabilise and examine for other injuries.
 Provide appropriate analgesia, as this will aid in the management of the dislocation too.

 All dislocations require physiotherapy aiming to restore range of movement, functionality and to strengthen the rotator cuff and pericapsular musculature.
-Future surgical treatment may be warranted for ongoing shoulder pain, joint instability, large Hill-Sachs defects, or large (bony) Bankart lesions.
+Future surgical treatment may be warranted for ongoing shoulder pain, recurrent dislocations, joint instability, large Hill-Sachs defects, or large (bony) Bankart lesions.

 Despite treatment, chronic pain, limited mobility, stiffness, and recurrence are possible; unfortunately, recurrence is still relatively common, particularly in those who continue high risk activities.